 The District's overall financial condition remains stable.
 The District has been very careful with the resources that have been provided by rate revenue because there is very little growth potential projected for revenues from new customers.
-The reduction of costs in a number of areas have provided revenue stability for the District and rate stability for customers while allowing the District to meets its obligations and provide for capital improvement.
+The reduction of costs in a number of areas have provided revenue stability for the District and rate stability for customers while allowing the District to meet its obligations and provide for capital improvement.

-The District had a \$1 base meter charge and 5% consumptive rate increase during 2019 and is continuing to use current rates to fund asset expansion.
+The District's consumption rate increased from 1.05 to 1.10, and the meter base rate increased 1.00 across meter sizes 3/4" to 2", 2.00 for 3" to 6" meters, and 4.00 for 8" meters during 2020.
+The District is continuing to use current rates to fund asset expansion.
 This plan is possible because significant amounts of debt have been retired and the combined revenues between the water and wastewater system will be adequate to cover identified improvements.